pact-foundation/pact-jvm/provider/junit/README.md

 values as either Java system properties or environment variables.
 If you have annotated your test class with `@Consumer` you don't need to provide `pact.filter.consumers`.

+**NOTE:** If you use different tests for different consumers, you need to annotate each test with `@Consumer` and `@IgnoreNoPactsToVerify`.
+Otherwise, all the tests will run with the provided Pact from the URL.

 ### Pact Url

 To use pacts from urls annotate the test class with